-Java is most certainly the number one language used in the enterprise, for around 10 years now.
-Some even call it the new Cobol!
+Java is one of the most commonly used languages in the enterprise.
+Some call it the new Cobol!

-- Bind : used in LDAP to authenticate a user, and to create an entry in JNDI
+- Bind : used in LDAP to authenticate a user but creates an entry in JNDI

-- Unbind : close the LDAP session in LDAP, delete an entry in JNDI
+- Unbind : closes the LDAP session in LDAP but deletes an entry in JNDI

 - Various properties have to be set in JNDI in order to connect or tweak the Search operation, which is not convenient

-- Attributes is case sensitive by default in JNDI and not schema aware which is not compliant with LDAP standard.
+- Attributes are case sensitive by default in JNDI and not schema aware which is not compliant with LDAP standard.

-- Name in JNDI are not able to do a valid comparison in JNDI
+- Name in JNDI can't do a valid comparison in JNDI

-All in all, writing application including some LDAP operations in Java is just a painful task for most of the developers.
+All in all, writing applications to perform basic LDAP operations in Java is a painful task for most developers.

-Our target is to provide a better API, that will help them getting efficient with their LDAP interaction.
+Our target is to provide a better API, one that leads to correct and efficient usage of LDAP operation.